bromeooo/QA_Automation/README.md

  - Cypress
  - Appium
  - WebdriverIO
+ - Github Actions
  - Page Object Model

 ### To perform demo tests
 - cd into api, web or mobile testing repo
 - cd into language of choice
-- if python create a venv
-- ``` make setup ```
-- view readme in directory on how to lauch a test for the specific technology stack
+- view readme in the directory on how to lauch a test for the specific technology stack

 ```
 QA_Automation